-Let's begin and create our toilet paper seed starter shall we?
+Let's begin and create our toilet paper seed starter, shall we?

-A few tips for you all; you don't have to cut the toilet paper roll in half like I did.
+A few tips for you all; you don't have to cut the toilet paper roll in half as I did.
 There is no right or wrong way to do this because the point of this tutorial is to show you how you can upcycle toilet paper rolls, save money, and start your garden.

 Grab your toilet paper roll and cut it in half.

 Follow this by adding your seeds and writing the name.
 Don't be like me and misplace the marker and stuff.
-LOL

-I used a plastic container and placed them next to my AeroGarden and they started to grow pretty fast!
+I used a plastic container and placed them next to my AeroGarden, and they started to grow pretty fast!

 I truly enjoyed this project and loved it more than using eggshells.
 You can follow my gardening journey via my Instagram!

 If you know or are a toilet paper seed starter kid expert give us some pointers and would love to know the best way to plant them!